 SEC Alleges $3.6M Investor Fraud Castleberry Financial Services

 The FBI fraud allegations against Norman Strell are just some of the problems for Castleberry Financial.
 Recently, the US Securities and Exchange Commission (SEC) has filed fraud charges against Castleberry Financial Services, its CEO Norman M. Strell and President T. Jonathon Turner were accused of operating an investment firm that scammed $3.6 million from its financiers and continues to seek new financiers.
 An order of asset freeze was also declared by the supervisor against the organization’s operators.
 Castleberry is a limited liability firm based in Florida and is not enlisted in the SEC.

 As stated by the Commission’s emergency actions:

-Strell, who had been criminally charged last November associated with a false and fraudulent insurance claim and uttering a forgery, is currently not registered with the SEC.
-He was, however, formerly enrolled with quite a few broker-dealers.
+- Strell, the CEO of Castleberry, was charged last November with forgery and fraudulent and false insurance claims.
+He is not registered with SEC but had enrolled earlier with quite a few broker-dealers.

-The Investment Loss Recovery Group attorneys are helping investors fight to get back the losses that they sustained due to fraud, neglect, and other wrongdoing.
-Investment Loss Recovery Group would like to give you a complimentary, no obligation instance consultation in order that we will help you decide if you have grounds for a claim by calling 1 (888) 628) 5590.
+The Investment Loss Recovery Group attorneys are helping investors for recovering the losses that they sustained due to fraud, neglect, and other wrongdoings.
+Investment Loss Recovery Group would like to give you a complimentary, no obligation instance consultation in order that we will help you decide if you have a proof for a claim by calling 1 (888) 628) 5590.

 Tom Barron has Bachelors Degree from Michigan State, MBA from University of Miami and worked as equities trader for Bank of America.
 When he is covering investment news, he is spending time with his family.
 Hobbies include golf and travel.